DevExpress-Examples/XAF_Security_E4908/ASP.NET/WebForms/Readme.md

   }
   ```
   Also, you need to assign the Session to ASPxGridView Data Sources.

+  > !NOTE: We temporarily do not use `EmployeeDataSource` in [Server Mode](https://docs.devexpress.com/AspNet/14781/aspnet-webforms-controls/grid-view/concepts/bind-to-data/binding-to-large-data-database-server-mode) because of unexpected behavior when grouping ASPxGridView by associated properties, like Department.
+It is a known issue described in the [Security \- SecuredSessionObjectLayer allows accessing the key and the ServiceField properties of associated objects](https://supportcenter.devexpress.com/internal/ticket/details/t818790) bug report.

 - Check the read operation for appropriate members before each ASPxGridView cell is displayed